sanjeevai/ML-Capstone/README.md

 PDF export of the proposal's markdown file.

 - report.md

 Markdown file of the report.
-It shows the entire work that I did in this project.
+It summarises the entire work that I did in this project.

 - report.pdf